 - Specialist subject knowledge and languages are an advantage, as is adaptability to technology.

-- Some publishers only use experienced, competent freelances.
-Others regularly consider new, less-experienced freelances for short jobs.
+- Some publishers only use experienced, competent freelancers.
+Others regularly consider new, less-experienced freelancers for short jobs.

 - Show that you're reliable – include a personal recommendation.

 - Mention membership of the SfEP – a link to your directory entry is useful.